abevoelker/scrapinghub-client/README.md

 Ruby client for the [Scrapinghub API][api].
 So far it only supports the [Jobs API][jobs-api] (pull requests welcome).

 This library tries to take an FP-ish approach.
 It uses the [contracts gem][contracts] for validating function input and output types (see the [docs][] for the full list of functions and their types) and the [kleisli gem][kleisli] for returning composition-friendly output types.
-Outputs will be a `Try::Failure` if an exception was raised (e.g. a network timeout), a `Left` if the Scrapinghub API returns failure, or a `Right` if the operation was successful.
+Outputs will be a `Left` if the Scrapinghub API returns failure or if an exception was raised (e.g. a network timeout), or a `Right` if the operation was successful.

 The Kleisli gem [introductory blog post][kleisli-blog] gives some great examples on how to work with the output types.